Yemen rescue failed as captors alerted to approaching U.S. commandos: officials

 The operation was pulled together quickly.

-Early on Friday, President Barack Obama authorized the mission to rescue Somers based on information from the military, law enforcement and the intelligence community.
-The Pentagon quickly drafted an operational plan.
+Late on Thursday, Pentagon officials told the White House they had drafted a plan for the mission.
+It was reviewed at the White House the next morning and signed off first by Secretary of Defense Chuck Hagel and then by President Barack Obama, who authorized the mission based on information from the military, law enforcement and the intelligence community.

 “We were working against a timeline, which was al Qaeda’s public threat to execute Luke Somers within 72 hours,” one senior administration official said.
 “It was our assessment that that clock would run out on Saturday.”

-Late on Thursday, Pentagon officials told the White House they had drafted a plan for the mission.

-It was reviewed at the White House the next morning and signed off first by Secretary of Defense Chuck Hagel and then by Obama.
-U.S. officials said it had support of Yemen's President Abd-Rabbu Mansour Hadi.
+U.S. officials said the mission had the support of Yemeni President Abd-Rabbu Mansour Hadi.

 FAULTY INTELLIGENCE?